resthub/resthub.org/backbone-stack.rst

 4. **Change locale**

-Changing locale require a page reloading, so it is usually implemented with a Backbone.js router configuration like the following one :
+Changing locale require a page reloading, so it is usually implemented with a Backbone.js router configuration like the following one:

 .. code-block:: javascript